Spirit of Japan (Extrait de Parfum) by Elixir Attar

 ErgoproxyErgoproxy 2 years ago

 Sounds exciting to me.
-For me, Japan smelled mainly of camphor and special incense.
-I hope I can make it there again.
-The country made a deep and lasting impression on me.
+Japan smelled mainly of camphor and special incense for me.
+I hope I can make it back there.
+The country left a deep and lasting impression on me.

 Translated · Show originalShow translation